 Review the system log files.

-The audit_warn script writes daemon.alert messages to the /var/log/syslog file.
+The audit_warn script logs messages to the daemon facility at the alert level.

-After you locate and fix the problems, enable or restart the audit service.
+After you locate and fix the problems, restart by using one of the following options.

 # audit -s